 Advance notice of the application must be given to anyone affected by the application, including the landlord, leaseholders, mortgage lenders and any management company or statutory manager.

-Our award winning Leasehold Enfranchisement team have the specialist knowledge, expertise and experience to advise you in respect of claims for the variation of a lease or leases.
+Our Leasehold Enfranchisement team have the specialist knowledge, expertise and experience to advise you in respect of claims for the variation of a lease or leases.
 They can assist you in determining whether there are grounds for an application, guide you through the procedure and likely costs involved in more detail and of course act for you in connection with the claim itself.
 They can also provide advice to those who wish to object to any claim made by another party or seek compensation.